We used to think that rehab wouldn’t do anyone any good unless they really and truly wanted to get better.

 If you can persuade your loved one to go to rehab—by whatever means—chances are that something will sink in.
 In other words, your friend or family member can benefit from rehab, even if they didn’t really want to go.

-The Importance of Getting Someone to Go to Rehab
+The Importance of Helping Someone Get Into Rehab

 Less than two decades ago, many people thought of addiction in a very different way.
 The theory went something like this: People had to hit rock bottom to recognize they needed help.